-Wood caskets are often priced similar to furniture, with harder woods such as mahogany, walnut, and cherry being more expensive than softer woods such as willow, pine, and poplar.
-Medium grade woods like oak, maple, and birch fall in the middle of the price range.
+Wood caskets are often priced similarly to furniture, with harder woods such as mahogany, walnut, and cherry being more expensive than softer woods such as willow, pine, and poplar.
+Medium-grade woods like oak, maple, and birch fall in the middle of the price range.
 There are also options of veneered wood and laminate.

 More environmentally conscious caskets are often made of decomposable and natural materials and are usually at a much lower price point.
 Examples of “green” casket materials are: